Cajac/picoCTF-Writeups/picoMini_by_redpwn/Reverse_Engineering/not_crypto.md

         001013be 41 89 c4        MOV        R12D,EAX
 ```

-We need to find out where the program is loaded into memory.
+We need to find out where the program is loaded in memory.

 Run `gdb -q not-crypto` then execute `starti` to start the program and break at the first instruction.
 Then run `vmmap` to get the memory map